 As part of the BTSP process, Metro consultants conducted Bike-Transit Audits of 12 selected locations in Los Angeles County.
-The process included intensive field review by an experienced bikeway planner, followed by a meeting with the local agency to discuss the findings.
-The worksheets from this effort are shown in this Appendix .
+The process included intensive field review by an experienced bikeway planner, followed by a meeting between the local agency, Metro, and the auditor to discuss the findings.
+The worksheets from this effort are shown in this Appendix.
 The Audit process was developed to be usable by local agencies to create their own Access Plan.
 A reproducible version of the Audit worksheet is available at the end of this Appendix.